|Contracted To / Performed By

 The Arbutus Attenuation Tank will be located on CRD-owned land in Haro Woods that is already partially cleared and has been previously disturbed during the construction of existing sewers.
 Once construction is complete the site will be planted with vegetation appropriate for the local woodland setting.

-Site clearing began in February 2019 and will take approximately three weeks.
-This work is taking place before the bird nesting season.
-Construction of the tank is expected to begin later in spring 2019 and will take approximately 14 months to complete.
+Site clearing took place in March 2019.
+Construction of the tank is expected to begin later in June 2019 and will take approximately 16 months to complete.

 The tank is one of several wastewater conveyance system upgrades that are part of the Wastewater Treatment Project to deliver tertiary wastewater treatment to residents in the CRD’s core area municipalities.